 Interests in associates are accounted for using the equity method of accounting.
-Information relating to associates that are material to the consolidated entity are set out below:
+Information relating to associates that are material to the Consolidated Entity are set out below:

 Ownership interest

-Name Principal place of business / 2023 2022

-Country of incorporation % %
+Principal place of business/Country of incorporation 2024 % 2023 %

 Armada Metal Limited Australia 14.42% 14.42%

-\ The company has a nominated board member on the Armada Metals Limited board, and therefore has significant influence over the investment.
+\ The company has one nominated board members on the Armada Metals Limited board, and therefore has significant influence over the investment.